ryanmstokes/beastoftheeast/README.md

 # Beast of the East Campervans

-This isa web application for Beast of the East Campervans ltd, a campervan rental service in Scotland.
+This is a web application for Beast of the East Campervans ltd, a campervan rental service in Scotland(UK).

 The application is built with RedwoodJS, Theme-UI and CSS.gg.

 ### Setup

-The application is built with yarn
+The application is packaged with yarn

 ```terminal
 yarn install